CentralLabFacilities/knowledge_base/README.md

 1. use the generate_example_data.py script to write into mongodb
 1. terminate the mongo deamon and push your changes

+Alternatively you can execute step one and two, then use the generate_and_upload.py in the useful_files directory to automate the rest of the steps.

 ## Database Schema
 coming soon...